strimzi/proposals/034-deprecate-and-remove-mirror-maker-2-extensions.md

 When Mirror Maker 2 was first introduced, it was missing a policy for replicating topics between two Kafka clusters without changing their names.
 We created the [_Mirror Maker 2 Extensions_ project](https://github.com/strimzi/mirror-maker-2-extensions) which contains the `IdentityReplicationPolicy` policy.
 This policy makes sure that topics are not renamed while being mirrored.
-The `IdentityReplicationPolicy` is the only _extension_ we provide ass part of this project.
+The `IdentityReplicationPolicy` is the only _extension_ we provide as part of this project.

 In Kafka 3.0.0, Mirror Maker 2 introduces its own `IdentityReplicationPolicy`.
 This was done in [KAFKA-9726](https://issues.apache.org/jira/browse/KAFKA-9726).